Celebrated December 25th in the United States and other countries. In 2015, December 25th falls on a Friday.

 Cartoonist Thomas Nast is credited with creating the current image of Santa Claus based on his illustrations that began appearing in Harpers Weekly in 1863.

-Economic Impact: Expected holiday spending for November and December 2014 is $602.1 billion, according to the National Retail Federation, an increase of 4.1% over 2013.
-The federation notes that spenders are more sophisticated shoppers.
-They are taking advantage of an improved economy by shopping earlier and smarter.
+Expected holiday spending for November and December 2015 is $630.5 billion, according to the National Retail Federation, an increase of 3.7% over 2014.

-The United States Post Office is anticipating 450 to 470 million packages this holiday season.
-That is 12 percent more packages than the previous year.
-Online shopping is cited as one reason for the increase.
+The United States Post Office is anticipating delivering 600 million packages this holiday season.
+That is 10.5% more packages than the previous year.

-December 17 and December 18 are expected to be the busiest days for mail and package deliveries respectively, according to the United States Post Office.
+December 21 is expected to be the busiest day for holiday deliveries, according to the United States Post Office.